 The South East Aboriginal Focus Group and the Ngarrindjeri Regional Authority are engaged in the Project to support decision making by providing cultural advice and support in the fields of aquatic ecology, water resource management, design, planning and construction.
 The Aboriginal community has a lot of historical knowledge about the region’s water and water plays an important role in their culture which must be taken into consideration when managing our water resources.

-The cultural heritage program included a cultural heritage survey as part of the design process to identify occurrence of Aboriginal cultural heritage sites (sites, objects or burials) along and adjacent to the proposed construction works.
+A cultural heritage survey was conducted as part of the design process to identify occurrence of Aboriginal cultural heritage sites (sites, objects or burials) along and adjacent to the proposed construction works.
 The survey was completed in January 2016.

 Archaeological sites which are identified can not be disturbed without authorisation under section 23 of the Aboriginal Heritage Act 1988.

 Cultural heritage monitoring is taking place during the construction phase of the SEFRP to ensure that if a heritage site is identified, it will be managed in a culturally appropriate manner.

 Ngarrendjeri engagement is facilitated through DEWNRs Ngarrendjeri Partnership Program.

 Land Acquisition - Commenced and in progress.

-Land for the project will be acquired by agreement or by compulsory acquisition in accordance with the Land Acquisition Act 1969.
+Land for the project is acquired by agreement or by compulsory acquisition in accordance with the Land Acquisition Act 1969.
 It is preferred to acquire land by agreement.
 The Department of Planning, Transport and Infrastructure are engaged to facilitate the acquisition process.